 - An Applicant with no dependent children – £18,600;

 - 1 dependent child in addition to the main Applicant – £22,400;

 - 2 dependent children in addition to the main Applicant – £24,800;

 - 3 dependent children in addition to the main Applicant – £27,200.

 The Home Office caseworkers cannot exercise any discretion or flexibility with regard to the level of the financial requirement that must be met.
 Therefore it is crucial that Applicant’s are aware of and can meet the applicable requirements before submitting an application.

 How do I meet financial requirements for UK spouse visa?

-There are several ways in which the financial requirement can be met for a spouse visa application or any other application under Appendix FM and these are broken down into categories.
-Some categories may be combined with one another in order to meet the threshold; however, others cannot.
+There are several ways in which the financial requirement can be met for a spouse visa application or any other family-based application under Appendix FM.
+These are broken down into the categories mentioned below.
+Some categories may also be combined with one another in order to meet the threshold; however, others cannot.
 Specified evidence for meeting the minimum income requirement can be found under the Immigration Rules Appendix FM:SE Family Members Specified Evidence.

 Gross income from non-salaried employment (salary paid at an hourly rate or paid an amount which varies according to the work undertaken) will be counted on the same basis as income from salaried employment where the person has been with the same employer for 6 months or more at the date of application, however, the only difference in Category A between salaried and non-salaried employment is how gross annual salary or employment income is calculated.